nyc-pyladies/2013-Setup-Python/linux-install-pandas.md

 mkvirtualenv pandas
 </pre>
 Then, 'cd' into the '/pandas' directory and follow the installation instructions on this page: [http://pandas.pydata.org/pandas-docs/stable/install.html](http://pandas.pydata.org/pandas-docs/stable/install.html)
+You will need to install all the dependencies inside the Env.

 # Build pandas